[Note: All Basque words are in Italics and Bold-faced Green]

 DRAVIDIAN / BASQUE ASSOCIATION *

 An ancient language form that originated in the North African area of our most ancient civilizations has been studied by Nyland (2001).
-He found that many words used to describe names of places and things on the Indian Subcontinent seem to be closely related to the ancient language, which is being called Saharan.
-It appears that the Basque language is a close relative to the original Saharan.
+He found that many words used to describe names of places and things on the Indian Subcontinent seem to be closely related to the ancient language, which is being called Saharan, but more appropriately might be Igbo West African, which predated it.
+The Basque Language has been found to be a close relative to the Saharan.
 Following is a discussion of this relationship:

 Nearly one quarter of India's population speaks Dravidian, a language family usually considered to have four branches (Nyland (2001):